First passage of a run-and-tumble particle with exponentially-distributed tumble duration in the presence of a drift: Introduction and main results

 Studying Eq.\ \eqref{mainmodel} will allow to check consistency with the results of \cite{lopez2014asymmetric, de2021survival, gueneau2024relating} by letting $\varphi\to\infty$ and/or $b\to\infty$.
 Indeed, The exit probability from a segment $[a,b]$ through $a$ was obtained in \cite{gueneau2024relating} for any background force field taking only subcritical values.
-Specializing to a constant drift and taking Poisson thinning into account yields in our notations, and in a system of units where $v$ is the unit velocity and $\gamma^{-1}$ is the unit of time
+Specializing to a constant drift and taking Poisson thinning into account, the result reads as follows (in a system of units where $v$ is the unit velocity and $\gamma$ is the unit of frequency\footnote{the unit of time is therefore the mean duration $\gamma^{-1}$ of runs, and the unit of length is the mean length $\gamma^{-1}v$ of runs.}):